apache/skywalking-satellite/docs/en/setup/examples/grpc-load-balance-client/README.md

-# GRPC load balance client
+# GRPC load balance Client

 GRPC client support connect to multiple server address, and use `round-robin` policy for load-balance server before send each request.